Jean-Baptiste-Lasselle/github_hendrix_experience/README.md

 export GIT_SSH_COMMAND='ssh -i /path/to/my/private/key/on/any/machine/thats/mine/private_keyfile'

 #
-# Most of the time, and very classicly :
+# Most of the time, and very classically :
 # [/path/to/my/private/key/on/any/machine/thats/mine/private_keyfile] is [~/.ssh/id_rsa]
 #